steveesamson/svesta/src/routes/+page.md

 	// That is profile is not known to you system but 'users'
 	// namespace defaults to ''.
 	namespace: '',
-	// You can pre-populate a store by passing `initData`.
+	// You can pre-populate a store by passing `initData`
+	// of StoreState<T> type
 	// It defaults to {}
 	initData: {},
 	// includes helps control what fields are returned